Mola90/dynamic-Readme-Generator/Develop/README.md

-# Read Me Generator
+# Project Test

-This is a command-line application that dynamically generates a professional README.md file based on the user's input.
+this is a test readme

 ## Table of Contents